Pumpkin Patch and Spooky Trail

 19. Are the pumpkins grown on site?

 A small number of them are.
-We source the majority from the best local suppliers to meet demand and in order to source a range of varieties.
+We source the majority from our favourite supplier in Warwickshire to meet demand and to stock a range of varieties.
 This ensures that visitors enjoy a complete experience.

 20. Is the event scary?